 I will teach you some tips and tricks on how to find k-dramas and k-movies on Netflix.
 Hope this helps.
 Fighting, my friends!

-*Please note these are instructions for accessing Netflix via a computer.
+*Please note the below are instructions for accessing Netflix via a computer.
 If you are using an app or mobile device, these direction will not work.
 The mobile app has a slightly different interface with fewer sorting options.
 Via the app, you can simply search for “Korean Drama” and sift through the results.
 Most of the initial results should be relevant to your search.*